Public accounting vs private accounting, career choice of accounting students in China

 By understanding the factors influencing the accounting students’ interests in pursuing public accounting, accounting educators and accounting firms could make some changes, redesign accounting curriculum, and enhance internship experience and recruiting process in order to increase more interests in public accounting.
 Professional organizations and policy makers might learn some lessons to take some actions to encourage young accounting professionals to work for public accounting firms.
 Moreover, this study has provided a valuable perspective to accounting educators, practitioners, and policy makers in other emerging economies with the same shortage of qualified public accountants.

-Wen, L., Yang, H.(., Bu, D., Diers, L. and Wang, H. (2018), "Public accounting vs private accounting, career choice of accounting students in China", Journal of Accounting in Emerging Economies, Vol. 8 No. 1, pp. 124-140. https://doi.org/10.1108/JAEE-09-2016-0080
+Wen, L., Yang, H.(C)., Bu, D., Diers, L. and Wang, H. (2018), "Public accounting vs private accounting, career choice of accounting students in China", Journal of Accounting in Emerging Economies, Vol. 8 No. 1, pp. 124-140. https://doi.org/10.1108/JAEE-09-2016-0080

 Emerald Publishing Limited